security-alliance/frameworks/src/infrastructure/ddos-protection.md

 # DDoS Protection

 Distributed Denial of Service (DDoS) attacks are a pervasive threat that can disrupt your services by overwhelming them with excessive traffic.
-Implementing robust DDoS protection is essential for maintaining availability and resilience.

 ## Best Practices